Asiace96/path-finding-visualiser/README.md

 - A* search (Manhattan distance heuristic, FIFO tie-breaker)
 - Greedy best first search (Manhattan distance heuristic, FIFO tie-breaker)
 - Bi-directional BFS
-- Bi-directional DFS (lol)
+- Bi-directional DFS

 ### Currently supports the following maze generation algorithms
 - Recursive division
+- Randomized DFS
+- Aldous Border (HIGHLY not recommended..
+The random nature of this algorithm means it can take a VERY long time until it generates a maze.
+It does however produce uniform spanning trees.)

 ### Other
 - Function for random wall placement

-## To Do
-- Add more maze generation algorithms.
-- Add configurable settings.